Arthur Brittenden

 Charles Arthur Brittenden (23 October 1924 – 25 April 2015) was a British newspaper editor.
-A career journalist, he worked for Yorkshire Post, Daily Express and Daily Mail, before joining News International, where he helped bring The Sun (United Kingdom) up to the UK's top selling daily newspaper.
+A career journalist, he worked for Yorkshire Post, Daily Express and Daily Mail, before joining News International, where he helped to make The Sun the UK's top selling daily newspaper.

 Biography

 Brittenden was born in Leeds on 23 October 1924.
 His father Tom Edwin Brittenden was a cashier at a wool mill and his mother was Caroline Margaret Scrivener.
 His father would die when Brittenden was two, and the following year his mother married engineer William Esam.
 Brittenden attended Leeds grammar school until the age of 16, where he joined the Yorkshire Post where he remained for ten years, with a break for national service.

 Brittenden married three times, first to Sylvia Penelope Cadman in 1953, then in 1966 to Ann Patricia Kenny, the royal correspondent for The Daily Telegraph.
 His third marriage was on 24 October 1975, to Valerie Arnison, who he remained with until she died in 2002.
 Brittenden himself died on 25 April 2015 at the age of 90.